MicrosoftDocs/well-architected/well-architected/ai/mlops-llmops.md

 - **CI/CD Pipelines**: Implement CI/CD pipelines with Azure DevOps for continuous deployment.
 - **Model Versioning**: Use Azure ML Model Registry for version control of models.

-### Integration, Automation and Operation
+### Operational Efficiency and Testing
 - Azure's integration with other services like Azure DevOps, Data Factory, and Azure Kubernetes Service (AKS) enhances the automation capabilities of MLOps.
 Automated CI/CD pipelines help in maintaining consistent model updates and deployments, reducing manual intervention and potential errors.
 - **A/B Testing**: Conduct A/B testing to compare model versions.
 - **Shadow Deployment**: Use shadow deployments to test models without affecting production.
 - **Canary Releases**: Implement canary releases to gradually roll out new models.
 - **Performance Monitoring**: Monitor model performance in real-time using Azure Monitor.
+- **A/B Testing**: Conduct A/B testing to compare model versions.
+- **AML Model Monitoring**: USe AML model data collection and model monitoring for data drift, model drift and other customer metrics.
+- **Canary Releases**: Implement canary releases to gradually roll out new models.

 ### Security, Compliance and governance
 - With built-in security features such as Role-Based Access Control (RBAC), Azure Active Directory (AAD), and encryption, Azure ensures that ML workloads comply with various industry standards and regulations.
 This is particularly important for industries like healthcare and finance, where data security is paramount.